 ASU is a gold-level Bicycle Friendly University, as designated by the League of American Bicyclists.
-All students and employees who bring a bicycle to campus are required to register their bike with ASU.
-View the news page and like us on Facebook for updates.

 Bicycle valet stations accommodate up to 200 bicycles and provide free, supervised bicycle parking on a first-come, first-served basis.